Top Things to Do in Sydney (The Ultimate Guide)

 Read more information about how to get around in Sydney by public transport on the City of Sydney website.
 Use the Trip Planner to get exact details about how to get from one destination to another in and around Sydney.

+Hopefully this guide into top things to do in Sydney has given you some great ideas for your next holiday to Australia.
 Here is a list of useful websites and other resources that can help you make the most of your time in Sydney:

 - Major events in Sydney